ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 4. Choose a Language Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Now we can train our language model with the help of pre-trained tokenizer.
+Now we can train our :term:`language model` with the help of pre-trained
+:term:`tokenizer`.

 In this example we use :py:mod:`lmp.model.LSTM` as our training target.
-We use :py:mod:`lmp.script.train_model` to train language model as follow:
+We use :py:mod:`lmp.script.train_model` to train :term:`language model`
+as follow:

 .. code-block:: sh